SINTEF/dlite/doc/build-with-vs.md

 Build with Visual Studio
 ========================

-1. Install "Visual Studio 15 2017" and/or "Visual Studio 16 2019"" with the
+1. Install "Visual Studio 14 2015", "Visual Studio 15 2017" or "Visual Studio 16 2019" with the
    C/C++ components and cmake.

-   In case you want Python-bindings, use "Visual Studio 15 2017" for Python>=3.7.
-Otherwise, you are betting on binary compatibility between compiler versions.
-For older versions of Python see the correct compiler to use here: [pythonwindows]
+   In case you want Python-bindings, make sure to use a "Visual Studio" version that generates dlite-libraries which are compatible to the Python version you are using.
+   For Python>=3.5, any of the above versions will work: See [mscompilers] for a discussion on binary compatibilty between Visual Studio compiler versions.
+For older versions of Python see the correct versions here: [pythonwindows].

+   In the examples below, we use "Visual Studio 15 2017" which is the compiler version with which Python>=3.7 is build on Windows.

 2. (Optional) Install SWIG in case you want to build Python-bindings as described here [swig].
 Add the swig-executable to your windows PATH

 3. (Optional) Check versions

    $ swig -version